threedworld-mit/tdw/Documentation/python/add_ons/wheelchair_replicant.md

-# Replicant
+# WheelchairReplicant

-`from tdw.add_ons.replicant import Replicant`
+`from tdw.add_ons.wheelchair_replicant import WheelchairReplicant`

-A Replicant is an able-bodied human-like agent that can interact with the scene with pseudo-physics behavior.
+A WheelchairReplicant is a wheelchair-bound human-like agent that can interact with the scene with pseudo-physics behavior.

-When a Replicant collides with objects, it initiates a physics-driven collision.
-The Replicant's own movements are driven by non-physics animation.

-A Replicant can walk, turn, reach for positions or objects, grasp and drop objects, and turn its head to look around.

 ***